gaehlerm/SoftwareEngineering/README.md

 But OO programming is by far not the most important topic in this book.
 No matter how good or bad your usage of OO features, you can write good or bad code irrespectively.
 There are more important things to learn throughout this book.
 Most notably the Single Responsibility Principle (SRP), basics on interfaces, testing and naming.
 Furthermore, there are several chapters on how to work with code that has not been written up to current standards and how to collaborate with other programmers.
 Topics that are highly important but are frequently neglected in books on software development.

 This book contains comparably few code examples.
 It’s more about general concepts of software engineering, rather than concrete code examples.
 Still, some of the concepts are easier to understand with a few lines of code.
+Therefore I tried to make some code examples, even though it's quite hard to find examples that are short, yet expressive enough to fit into a book.
 As the programming languages I chose mostly python and a some C++.
 Not because these languages would be better than for example JavaScript, but rather because these are the languages I know.
 And I chose two programming languages as there are some things I could explain only with one or the other.
 Though there are only very few things that are programming language dependent.
 Most things explained here are general recommendations that are valid for pretty much any programming language.

 This book tries to give clear answers to simple problems.
 I also try giving answers to hard problems like naming, but these are, as in other books, usually fairly vague.
 The only thing that really helps against hard problems is a lot of experience.
 It would take too much explanations or code to explain all the details.
 I can only try to lay out all the different arguments for some trade offs and then you have to do all the reasoning by yourself.
 This is why software engineering is hard.
 There are just too many problems without any clear solutions.
 And you have to deal with them all by yourself.